RADSuite/RADexplorer/README.md

 ## What is RADexplorer?

 Bacterial species carry multiple copies of the 16S rRNA gene (~5 on average, up to 15+), and those copies are often not identical.
-When planning an amplicon sequencing experiment, the variable region (V1-V9) you choose to sequence determines whether you can actually distinguish the species you care about from closely related taxa.
+When planning an amplicon sequencing experiment, the variable region (v-region) you choose to sequence determines whether you can actually distinguish the species you care about from closely related taxa.

 RADexplorer lets you select any set of species and immediately visualize how their 16S rRNA gene copies differ across all nine variable regions.
-You can easily see which V-regions produce unique sequences for your target taxa, which ones leave species indistinguishable from one another, and whether a single region is sufficient for your experimental needs.
+You can easily see which v-regions (V1-V9) produce unique sequences for your target taxa, which ones leave species indistinguishable from one another, and whether a single region is enough for your experimental needs.

 This matters more than most researchers expect.
 The most commonly used v-regions in amplicon sequencing, V3 and V4, are frequently insufficient to differentiate between closely related organisms within the same genus or species group.